We currently offer beginner's classes in German longsword, the primary weapon of the Kunst des Fechtens system.

 Jess created the current curriculum a couple years back and it was based upon another curriculum used by Jake Norwood, formerly of Maryland KdF.
 She has since tweaked it some based on the needs of her students and location limitations.
 The schedule that is in use currently has been vetted over many beginner's classes.
 It allows for flexibility on the part of the students and instructors so that the students receive the best learning experience we can give them.

-Stuart has been helping teach the beginner's class with Jess almost since its inception.
+Stuart has been helping teach the beginner's class with Jess almost since its inception in 2014.
 He figured that by teaching the basics, he would learn the basics (he was right).
 Now, he is a dedicated officer and instructor.

 All instructor photo credit goes to Archie Brown.
 Email him at email@example.com.